canonical/greenhouse-browser-scripts/README.md

 Open written interviews in a new tab instead of downloading "File1.pdf" files.

 Once the Userscript is installed, you may need to authorize popups for the first time.

+## Greenhouse talent interview field reminder

+Creates an alert when a candidate is moved into the Talent Interview stage.

+The alert will remind HLs to update the 'HL - Proposed level' and 'HL - Years of relevant experience' fields.